Select one to step inside

 The Future is in part, shaped by the seeds we plant today.
 The challenge is to balance acknowledging the very real challenges we face AND, to move beyond fear and apocalyptic thinking.
 When we dance past what we know into the arms of the unknown, we can open the doors to what is possible, a very different perspective to what is probable. and nurture a world where humanity finds its true place within the web of life.
 Can you imagine and work for a world where we, humanity, lives in balance with each other and the biosphere that sustains us?

-From the Movement Medicine view, the Arc of Time is not linear but cyclical.
+Like in many other traditions and perspectives, in Movement Medicine we see the Arc of Time not as linear but cyclical.
 The past can change from being a burden, to being a source of strength and inspiration.
 The wisdom we carry from our ancestors, the challenges we’ve faced, and the stories that have shaped us all then serve as fuel for the journey ahead.
-This perspective encourages us to take responsibility for the life we live now—not to change the past, but to change the meaning we make from it.
+This perspective encourages us to take responsibility for the life we live now, not to change the past, but to change ur relationship to it and the meaning we make from it.

 Fulfilment is a process, not just an endpoint.
 It’s the ongoing journey of aligning our actions with our soul’s purpose or blueprint, finding as much joy and satisfaction as we can in the steps we take along the way.
 Fulfilment arises from living in harmony with our values and purpose, and is not only a final destination.
 Each moment of living fully brings us closer to the essence of who we are.